If you’re a resident of Indiana, you’re likely aware that the state is one of the few in the U.S. that doesn’t have a medical marijuana program.

 Well, it comes down to what’s called the endocannabinoid system, or ECS.
-Each of us has an endocannabinoid system, which is believed to help control and regulate homeostasis in the body.
+Each of us has an endocannabinoid system, which experts believe helps control and regulate homeostasis in the body.

 When we consume CBD, it interacts with our ECS to help produce an increase in the natural cannabinoids that work to heal us.
-While THC is known to physically bind with CB1 receptors in the brain (hence the high), CBD is believed to boost out natural healing cannabinoids in more of an indirect manner.
+While THC physically binds with CB1 receptors in the brain (hence the high), CBD seems to boost out natural healing cannabinoids in more of an indirect manner.

-And while some states have not yet declared an official legal status, CBD oil in Indiana is now fully legal for adult residents to purchase and consume — as long as it adheres to certain extraction, production, and labeling standards.
+And while some states have not yet declared an official legal status, CBD oil in Indiana is now fully legal for adult residents to purchase and consume.
+Of course, this is as long as it adheres to certain extraction, production, and labeling standards.

 CBD Oil In Indiana: What You Need to Know

 Before Governor Holcomb signed the new Senate Bill into law, CBD oil in Indiana was only legal for rare, intractable forms of epilepsy (including Dravet’s Syndrome and Lennox-Gastaut Syndrome).